Azure SQL Database Private Endpoint - Securing Azure SQL, Part 2

 - If you're turning off the public endpoint, you might think about running a job to routinely check to ensure no Azure SQL Database firewall rules exist and the public endpoint remains off.
 That way, if someone does turn it on, there aren't firewall rules defined that would instantly become valid.

 - Private Link doesn't apply to Azure SQL Database Managed Instance.
-Managed Instances are deployed into your VNet already.
+Managed Instances are deployed into your Virtual Network already.

-Prior to Private Link, there were also Service Endpoints, which are still available as an option to secure access to your Azure SQL Database.
+Prior to Private Link, there were also Service Endpoints, which are still available as an option to secure access to your Azure SQL.
 In the next blog post in this series, I will cover Service Endpoints and how they differ from Private Link.

 Additional "Securing Azure SQL Database" Blog Posts